The rules of AIAA DBF competition:

 Background of Design/Build/Fly Competition

 Design/Build/Fly Competition (DBF) is an international aircraft model design competition for university students sponsored by the American institute of Aeronautics and Astronautics (AIAA), Cessna Aircraft Company, and Raytheon Missile Systems.
-The participants are required to design, build their aircrafts and join the race in Tucson, US.
-There are many famous universities like Massachusetts Institute of Technology, Georgia Institute of Technology and University of Southern California taken part in this world-class competition.
+The participants are required to design, build their aircrafts and join the race in US.
+There are many famous universities completing in this world-class competition, including Massachusetts Institute of Technology, Georgia Institute of Technology and University of Southern California.

 The competition is intended to challenge the student team of each university to design, build and fly a remote controlled airplane that can complete specific ground and flight missions.
 The rules define a mathematical formula used to determine the score for an entry.
 This year’s competition’s formula have used a combination of design report score, mission score determined by performance conducting 3 mission tasks at the fly-off, one ground mission and the Rated Aircraft Cost, a variable used to define the complexity of the design and the weight of the structure.

 We have prepared a series of fun and informative workshop for you to have a taste of the DBF team also equip with the neccessary skills to contribute to the team.
-While the workshop is open to all AIG members, all student who want to join AIG are required to join all the workshops organized in late September.
+While the workshop is open to all HKUST AeroTeam members, all students who want to join AeroTeam are required to participate at most of the workshops organized in September and October.

-All DBF members intended to participate in the final competition must gone through a rigorous selection process as shown below.
+Members intended to participate in the final competition must gone through a rigorous selection process as shown.
 All final team members are required to dedicate the whole winter and at least 16 hours per week at the spring (Equivalent to a 4 credit course).
-We will announe the detail for the fly-off team member after the September welcome functions finished.
+We will announe the details for the fly-off team member after completing the orientations in Fall semester.

 What we are looking for: